 “We predict an increasing number of new data breaches in both sectors in the next few years, as well as the appearance of new types of specific malicious code targeted at retailers’ back office systems and cash registers,” a company spokesperson told the news source.

-Ensuring the safety of a business point of sale computer systems is crucial for all companies.
+To ensure the safety of a business point of sale computer systems are crucial for all companies.
 Not only do networks need to be safe, but proper reporting solutions need to be in place to make sure that any irregularities are caught early and kept in check.
+With a system like the POS introduced by Visual Retail Plus, you will have all of the tools available to potentially avoid the consequences of hacking.
+Contact us today for a free demo and more information from our knowledgeable representatives.